sinonjs/fake-timers/CONTRIBUTING.md

 #### In the browser

-[Mochify](https://github.com/mantoni/mochify.js) is used to run the tests in PhantomJS.
+[Mochify](https://github.com/mantoni/mochify.js) is used to run the tests in Headless Chrome.

 ```sh
 npm test-headless